minkaotic/front-end-notes/AJAX-Notes.md

 - [`.status`](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest/status) - returns an unsigned short with the HTTP status code of the response of the request.

 ## AJAX Security Limitations
-AJAX is usually limited by a web browser's ["same origin" policy](https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy), which controls how JavaScript can access content from a web server and means the browser will prevent AJAX requests to other web sites.
+AJAX is usually limited by a web browser's ["same origin" policy](https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy), which controls how JavaScript can access content from a web server and means the browser will prevent AJAX requests to web sites other than that which the page was retrieved from.

 Even switching protocols (HTTP <-> HTTPS), port numbers or hosts on the same server isn't allowed.